8 Frequently Asked Questions about the TBR-Virtual Edition Class

 Q: Will I be certified to teach the TBR-VE Class once I attend it?

 A. No, it is not a certification class.
 The purpose of the class is to enhance your virtual training skills using some of the best concepts and strategies from “Training from the BACK of the Room” that are specifically for virtual learning environments.
 Of course, you can use what you learn from the TBR-VE Class in your own training programs; you just aren’t certified to present the class.

 Q. How can I become a TBR-VE Certified Trainer?

 To become a TBR Certified Trainer, you must attend an official 2-day in-person TBR Practitioner Class.
 Then you are eligible to attend the 1-day in-person Trainer Certification Course.
-These classes will resume once Covid restrictions on public gatherings and in-person classroom instruction are lifted.

 Once you become a TBR Certified Trainer, there are additional requirements for the VE certification – these include attending a TBR-VE Class as a participant.

 Q: Where do I find the list of current virtual and in-person TBR Classes being offered?

 A: Click on my website’s Public Training Calendar and do check back as new classes are posted monthly.
 More in-person classes will be added as Covid restrictions decrease.

 Regardless of which class you are thinking about attending – virtual or in-person – the best way you can improve your own teaching/training skills is to practice using the TBR concepts and strategies in your own classes and training programs.
 You’ll find a wealth of practical and useful TBR resources and ideas on my website.
 Click HERE and HERE for free infographics to get you started.

 Q. Who will benefit from attending a TBR-VE Class?